jgould22/MazeSolver/README.md

 # MazeSolver
 A simple java program to implement a Graph ADT and solve a maze

-This program was completed as part of CS 2210 Introduction to algorithsm, Board.java and DrawLab.java were prvided as part of the assignment while I wrote the rest
+This program was completed as part of CS 2210 Introduction to algorithms, Board.java and DrawLab.java were prvided as part of the assignment while I wrote the rest

 ### Compile